yood2/lockedin/lockedin/EYE_TRACKING_README.md

 The eye tracking is automatically active during study sessions.
 Users will see:
 1. A status indicator showing their focus state
 2. A focused time counter
+3. A **gaze pointer** (green/red dot) showing where the system thinks you're looking
+4. Debug information showing gaze coordinates and screen boundaries
+5. A **"Calibrate Eyes"** button to improve tracking accuracy
-3. A splash screen overlay if they look away for too long
+6. A splash screen overlay if they look away for too long
-4. Audio feedback when the splash screen appears
+7. Audio feedback when the splash screen appears

+### Calibration Process
+1. Click the "Calibrate Eyes" button during a session
+2. Look at each green dot as it appears on screen (9 points total)
+3. Keep your head still and follow the dot with your eyes
+4. Calibration takes about 18 seconds to complete
+5. This significantly improves gaze tracking accuracy

 ## Browser Permissions